 Jessenia Pothos Care

-Like all pothos plants, the Jessenia pothos is known for being hardy and easy to grow.
+Like all pothos plants, jessenia pothos is known for being hardy and easy to grow.
 It was introduced by Costa Farms in 2014 as a sport of the marble queen pothos to which it has many similarities.
 Most notably, it requires more light than other varieties such as the golden pothos or jade pothos in order to support its variegation, and it is known for being a slow grower.
-Similar to many of its relatives in the Epipremnum genus, the Jessenia pothos does not flower readily indoors.
+Similar to many of its relatives in the Epipremnum genus, jessenia pothos does not flower readily indoors.

 Temperature and Humidity

-Native to tropical, rainforest climates the Jessenia pothos does best in warm, humid conditions.
+Native to tropical, rainforest climates jessenia pothos does best in warm, humid conditions.
 Keep this pothos in temperatures between 65 to 75 degrees Fahrenheit (18 to 23 degrees Celsius) and 50% to 70% humidity.

-The Jessenia pothos grows best with regular fertilization during the active growing period.
+Jessenia pothos grows best with regular fertilization during the active growing period.
 Apply a balanced liquid fertilizer once a month during the spring and summer during watering.
+For the amount to use, follow product label instructions.
 Stop fertilizing entirely during the fall and winter months.

 - Remove the bottom 1 to 2 leaves from each cutting so that the stem is bare.